Efficient structure-preserving scheme for chemotaxis PDE system with singular sensitivity in crime and epidemic modeling

 \section{Acknowledgement}

-This research was supported by the National Natural Science Foundation of China (Nos.~12231003, 11871105, 12571413).
-The authors are grateful to Prof. Chuntian Wang at Alabama Unversity and Prof. Yuan Zhang at Renmin University for fruitful discussions on epidemic modelings.
+This research was supported by the National Natural Science Foundation of China (NSF: \# 12231003, \# 11871105, \# 12571413).
+The authors are grateful to Prof. Chuntian Wang at Alabama Unversity and Prof. Yuan Zhang at Renmin University of China for fruitful discussions on epidemic modelings.